Did you know that more than 80 percent of Lake Forest College students apply for and receive some type of financial aid? Let’s see what we can do!

 The Office of Financial Aid offers a personalized approach, helping our students and families by providing timely information, anticipating concerns, and seeking innovative, personalized solutions.
 We invite and encourage those involved to become partners with us in the process.
 We take pride in being courteous, fair, and efficient.

-The financial aid application for the 2017-2018 academic year (called the “FAFSA”) is available October 1 — much earlier than before.
+The financial aid application called the “FAFSA” is available now, much earlier than before.
 You will report 2015 income.

-Illinois residents should plan to complete this FAFSA no later than November 1 to be considered for limited state grant funding.
+Urgent Update (12/15/16): Illinois residents must submit the FAFSA by December 21 to be considered for state grant funding.

 Financial Aid News